What does a Throughput graph represent in LoadRunner?

 What are the key rules to read LoadRunner Throughput Graph?

-There are some key rules for LoadRunner Throughput Graph which may help you to read and analyze the graph and conclude the result:
+There are some key rules for LoadRunner Throughput Graph that may help you to read and analyze the graph and conclude the result:

 If the throughput graph heads upward as time progresses and the number of Vusers increases then this indicates that the server processes the request without any issue as well as the network bandwidth is sufficient.

-If a sudden drop appears in the throughput graph during ramp-up or steady-state then this indicates that network bandwidth is sufficient, but an issue with the server-side.
-Start your investigation at server end to find out what is impacting the server performance.
+If a sudden drop appears in the throughput graph during ramp-up or steady-state then this indicates that network bandwidth is sufficient, but an issue with the server side.
+Start your investigation at the server end to find out what is impacting the server performance.
 You may need to take the thread dump and heap dump to analyse the behaviour of Memory.